olivierh59500/misc/script/replication/README.md

 ## Preparing the Source Client:

-- **From a destination server, log in as root and create a new user that will be used for SSH key authentication:**
+- **From a destination server, log in as root and create a new user that will be used for SSH key authentication and the replication of data:**
 ```
 adduser user -m
 ```